haolingdong-msft/working-docs/cadl/multi-content-type.md

 #### My preference
-We use Option 1 for March GA, and extend it later using Option 3.
+We use Option 1 for March GA, and later if needed, we can extend it using Option 2.

 ## Case 2